dxmahata/pyAlchemy/README.md

 This is a modified Python API for AlchemyAPI (http://alchemyapi.com).
 I used to use the Python SDK given in their website.
 But, I thought of writing a simpler version with an easy to use interface.
-The changes are all directed towards myy ease of use.
+The changes are all directed towards my ease of use.
+Hope it is useful to others as well.
 I have been using Alchemy API for information extraction tasks.
 The modified API has the following changes:

 1. Added function for setting the respnse format (JSON/XML/RDF) with the default being the JSON  format.